Academic grading in Nigeria: University Grades in Nigeria

 Note that NUC (Nigeria University Commission) has expressed strong recommendation to upgrade passing scores in Nigeria universities to 45 which by implication would phase out 40 as pass mark for undergraduate studies.
 Additionally, to discontinue awarding degrees below 3rd class (if all universities ultimately comply).

+Also, at post graduate level, the minimum pass mark for course works is usually 50 (rather than 40).

 International Baccalaureate (IB), Advance Placement (AP) Courses, SATs

-Whilst some international universities recognise WAEC, many others ask Nigerian students for International Baccalaureate (IB) exams or for students to take five or more Advanced Placement (AP) courses, or possibly the first year of an undergraduate degree at a university known as a foundation (course or diploma) if they gain admission with WAEC.
+Whilst some international universities recognise West African Examinations Council (WAEC), many others ask Nigerian students for International Baccalaureate (IB) exams or for students to take five or more Advanced Placement (AP) courses, or possibly the first year of an undergraduate degree at a university known as a foundation (course or diploma) if they gain admission with WAEC.

 In Nigeria many students who intend to take international exams do entry exams on top of their WAEC.
 There are arguments against making Nigerian students who clearly qualify to take an additional admission exam.
 However many top American and EU universities require choice of IB, SAT or ACT and SAT Math 1 or 2 and a science subject test and letters of recommendation depending on the course the student wishes to take.